 Credit: Nesnad

-Famous for the Hasegawa Machiko Memorial Museum of Art.
-The landmark of the town is the modern twin water towers, which only residents of the neighbourhood can see in full view.
+Renowned for the Hasegawa Machiko Memorial Museum of Art, this area boasts modern twin water towers, visible only to residents of the neighbourhood, adding to its allure.

 Yoga 用賀